 \subsection{First order transition}

+Surprisingly, after the Lifshitz line meets the tri-critical Ising transition it continues as a first order transition.
+At this transition we observe a pronounced jump in the wave-vector $q$ as shown in Fig.\ref{fig:lifshitz}{\bf d}.
 Below the first order transition the $\mathbb{Z}_2$-broken symmetry phase is realized for $h<1$, while above the first order line - the $\mathbb{Z}_2$ symmetry is broken for $h>1$.
 We illustrate this in Fig.\ref{fig:two_points} where we present Friedel oscillations from the edge spins polarized in $x$-direction for two points - below and above the first order line and away from the self-dual plane.
 Below the first order transition at $f=0.35$ and $g=0.32$ and for $h<1$ the ground-state breaks $\mathbb{Z}_2$ symmetry and corresponds to the two ferromagnetic states polarized along $x$.
-Imposed boundary conditions picks up one of these two states and allow us to detect a finite magnetization $\sigma_i^x$ in the bulk.
+Imposed boundary conditions picks up one of these two states and allow us to detect a finite magnetization $\langle\sigma_i^x\rangle$ in the bulk.
 At the same values of couplings $f$ and $g$ but for $h>1$ we see that $\sigma^x_i$ is zero in the bulk that is consistent with unbroken $\mathbb{Z}_2$ symmetry.
 For the point above the first order line, $f=0.35$ and $g=0.36$, we observe an opposite situation.
 Following Ref.\onlinecite{chepiga_laflorencie} we associate a $\mathbb{Z}_2$ order parameter with an amplitude of the oscillations: it is finite for $h>1$ and goes to zero (although quite slowly due to proximity to the floating phase) for $h<1$.